-Further down an example for a locally stored xcube datasets will be given, as well as an example of a on-the-fly generation of xcube datasets.
+Further down an example for a locally stored xcube datasets will be given, as well as an example of dynamic xcube datasets.

 Identifier [mandatory] is a unique ID for each xcube dataset, it is ment for machine-to-machine interaction and therefore does not have to be a fancy human-readable name.